heygrady/redux-selectors/docs/usage/dependent-selectors.md

 ### Using get and reselect instead

 Comfy redux-selectors isn't doing anything particularly special.
 You can accomplish the same result with reselect.
-Compare the following example that uses reselect and get to accomplish the example same result.
+Compare the following example that uses reselect and get.
 Just like redux-selectors, reselect will memoize your dependent selector.

 ```js
 import { createSelector as createReselectSelector } 'reselect' // <-- use reselect if you want